locallyoptimistic/LocallyOptimistic/content/post/adding_context_with_annotations.md

 Some challenges to consider before adopting this process:

-* Compared to other data best practices, keeping an annotations log is a pretty manual process
+* Compared to other data best practices, keeping an annotations log is a pretty manual process that requires you stay plugged into all of the areas of the business
 * If the annotations log has multiple contributors (vs. one owner) you may run into some inconsistencies with nomenclature and / or notable events that were missed completely or added twice

-In general, this practice is simple and so useful.
-Your future self (and analyst) will thank you.
+Sometimes numbers speak for themselves.
+Other times, they just need a little context.